Skip to main content

 Filters

-To narrow results to those that matter for your decisions, data on all Analytics page tabs can be filtered by time range.
-For Dashboard and Charts tabs you can also filter data by:
+To narrow results to those that matter for your decisions, you can filter data on every Analytics tab by time range.
+The Overview and Charts tabs share the same set of filters:

 • Funnel